THE TEAM

 IBRAHEM TAHA

-is a Sudanese musician, songwriter, and sound engineer.
-He co-founded Aswat al Madina Production and Band, blending traditional melodies with contemporary sound, creativity, and cultural expression
+Sudanese musician, songwriter, and sound engineer.
+Co-founder of Aswat al Madina Production and Band, blending traditional melodies with contemporary sounds.

 KHALID ALBAIH

-is a Sudanese political cartoonist and curator known for his bold, satirical drawings on freedom, identity, and exile.
-His work circulates widely online and in exhibitions, challenging authoritarianism and censorship
+Sudanese political cartoonist and curator known for bold, satirical drawings on freedom, identity, and exile.
+His work challenges authoritarianism and censorship worldwide.

 KHALID SHATTA

-is a Sudanese–Norwegian visual artist working across photography, painting, and sculpture.
-His art honors his Nuba identity while confronting erasures of conquest and colonial rule
+Sudanese–Norwegian visual artist working across photography, installation, painting, and sculpture.
+His art celebrates Nuba identity and confronts colonial erasure.

 HOZAIFA ELSIDDIG

-is a Sudanese painter trained in architecture who blends oil and acrylic to create textured, experimental works.
-Shaped by Sudan’s 2019 revolution, his art explores oppression and survival
+Sudanese painter trained in architecture who blends oil and acrylic on paper.
+His work reflects the 2019 revolution and examines oppression and resilience.

 MOHAMED BAKR